ericgarciaresearch/noaa_sedna/README.md

 Some Pros:
 * Is very quick!
 No need to write a script for small computations like listing files, counting files, counting lines in files, searching or modifying files, and many more.
-* It is specially useful when you're troubleshooting specific code from a script.
+* It is especially useful when you're troubleshooting specific code from a script.
 For instance, running step by step to find where an error if the offending code is not obvious from the output
 * Likewise if you just want to run some code that doesn't take much time, etc.

 Some Cons: